nostalgic-indulgences/PSNee_V8/USBasp Programmer/README.md

 ![AVRDUDESS](images/AVRDUDESS.png)

 Please follow the sequence in the diagram above.
-1. Select the correct programmer in the dropdown list
+1. Select the correct programmer in the dropdown list > "Any usbasp clone with correct VID/PID"
-2. Select the correct port > usb
+2. Select the correct port > "usb"
-3. Select the correct MCU > ATmega328P / ATmega168P
+3. Select the correct MCU > "ATmega328P" / "ATmega168P"
-4. Select the correct pre-compiled HEX file that corresponds to your console:-
+4. Download and select the correct pre-compiled HEX file that corresponds to your console:-
 - https://github.com/nostalgic-indulgences/PSNee_V8/tree/main/HEX
-5. Set your fuses based on the following criteria and ensure the "set fuses" checkbox is selected:-
+5. Set your fuses based on the following criteria and ensure the "Set fuses" checkbox is selected:-
 - JAP_FAT consoles: **L: EE | H: DF | E: FF**
 - All other consoles: **L: FF | H: DF | E: FF**
 6. Select the tickbox to erase the flash of the MCU